biostat0903/PGSFusion/README.md

 # PGSFusion <br>

 ## Overview
 We develop PGSFusion to perform polygenic score (PGS) construction and epidemiolgical application.
 PGSFusion accepted many different formats of summary statistics and implements a wide range of PGS methods, including single-trait, multiple-trait, annotation-based, and cross-ancestry methods.
-PGSFusion provided further epidemiological analysis: i) prediction performance evaluation; and ii) interaction identification. <br>
+PGSFusion provided further epidemiological analysis: i) prediction performance; and ii) joint analysis. <br>
 The user can use the server to visit the website: [http://www.pgsfusion.net/#/](http://www.pgsfusion.net/#/)

 ## PGSFusion pipeline